connected-ehb/connected-api/security.md

 - Users login via your controller but remain unauthenticated in Spring Security's eyes
 - No SecurityContext is set, no session is created

-# 2. CSRF Protection Disabled for Critical Endpoints (SecurityConfig.java:39)
+# 2. 🟢[FIXED] CSRF Protection Disabled for Critical Endpoints (SecurityConfig.java:39)

 .csrf(csrf -> csrf
 .csrfTokenRepository(CookieCsrfTokenRepository.withHttpOnlyFalse())